Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?: Source catalogs

 \subsection{Radio catalogs}

 In this work, we use 15 individual catalogs that classify a sample of radio galaxies according to radio morphology (FR I or II), excitation class (HERG or LERG), or linear extent (compact to giant).
 Some of the radio catalogs contain several classifications (e.g., morphology and excitation class).
 We detail these catalogs in this section.
-The name that is used to refer to each catalog in this work is indicated by bold face in the corresponding description.
+The name that is used to refer to each catalog in this work is indicated by \textit{italics} in the following description.